Market Insight Sydney Live

 Pre-sales requirements remain firm.
 Track record matters more than asset quality.
 Well-capitalised developers with proven delivery are accessing competitive terms.

-Broker observations — Nadine Connell, Jan–Mar 2026.
+Broker observations — Nadine Connell.
 Not financial or investment advice.

 Sydney vacancy rates